Wendell Pierce: Career

+Pierce made his television debut on the HBO anthology series Vietnam War Story in the third episode, "The Pass", along with Ching Valdes-Aran, Tony Becker, and Merritt Butrick.
+His second television role was Dr. Wolff in two episodes of The Equalizer (1988, 1989).

-Pierce has been in over 30 films, appeared in nearly 50 television shows, and has performed in dozens of stage productions.
-He worked on the HBO dramas The Wire and Treme.
-When first cast in The Wire, Pierce and his castmates doubted the show would be a hit: "I remember the first time we all sat around and watched the pilot.
+Pierce worked on the HBO dramas The Wire and Treme.
+When first cast in The Wire, he and his castmates doubted the show would be a hit: "I remember the first time we all sat around and watched the pilot.
 We all turned to each other and said, 'Man, I don't think this shit is going anywhere.'"
+For his role in Treme, Pierce learned to play trombone, though he relied on "sound double" Stafford Agee of the Rebirth Brass Band.
+Agee played off-camera for Pierce, syncing his trombone with Pierce's motions for authenticity.

 In 2012, he played J. Jenks in The Twilight Saga: Breaking Dawn – Part 2.

-For his role in Treme, Pierce learned to play the trombone, though he relied on "sound double" Stafford Agee of the Rebirth Brass Band.
-Agee played off-camera for Pierce, syncing his trombone with Pierce's motions for authenticity.

 Pierce was nominated for an Independent Spirit Award for Best Male Lead for his portrayal of Joe, a married and closeted gay man who steps out on his family with a young white man he met online, in Four.
-The film was released on September 13, 2013, around the same time that The Michael J. Fox Show debuted on NBC, in which Pierce played Michael J. Fox's character's boss until the show's cancellation some five months later.
+The film was released in September 2013, around the same time that The Michael J. Fox Show debuted on NBC, in which Pierce played Michael J. Fox's character's boss.
+The show was canceled five months later.

-From 2015 to 2017, Pierce starred, alongside Matthew Perry and Thomas Lennon, in a revival of the sitcom The Odd Couple on CBS playing the role of Teddy.
+From 2015 to 2017, Pierce starred alongside Matthew Perry and Thomas Lennon in CBS's revival of the sitcom The Odd Couple, playing the role of Teddy.

 When Mike Henry stepped down as the voice of Cleveland Brown on Family Guy in June 2020, in light of the George Floyd protests, Pierce launched a campaign to become Henry's replacement.
 He lost the role to YouTube personality Arif Zahir.